kimyvgy/docker-rustdev/README.md

 # kimyvgy/rustdev

-Dev container for Rust, VSCode
+Dev container for Rust development.

+- `devcontainer` + `vscode` extensions for Rust
+- `cargo watch`: Live reloading in Rust
+- `rust` user will automatically be created when starting with custom UID, GID